najiyavt/najiyavt/README.md

 ### Hi there 👋
 Welcome to Najiya's GitHub Profile! 👋
+Hi there!
+I'm Najiya a full stack developer passionate about .
+Welcome to my GitHub profile!
+Here you'll find some of my projects and contributions.
+Feel free to explore and connect with me.
 <!--
 **najiyavt/najiyavt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.